Contents

 Acknowledgements

-Isometric would like to thank following contributors to this Protocol and relevant Modules:
+Isometric would like to thank following contributors to this Protocol and relevant Modules, or previous versions:

 - Tim Hansen (350 Solutions); Direct Air Capture Protocol and Energy Use Accounting, Transportation Emissions Accounting and Embodied Emissions Accounting Modules.